Ski care and storage

 How it is done, you can see here:

 Then allow the skin to dry thoroughly.
 For storage, place the skin with protected adhesive surface in a bag.

 b) Adhesive skins: care, storage and renewal of the adhesive surface.

-The skins should be dried after the tour at room temperature if possible (not on the stove and not on the heater!).
-Then store in a bag with the adhesive surface protected.
-A separating net or cover foil is recommended as protection for the adhesive surface.
-This also protects against drying out.
-Adhesive skins unfortunately give way in terms of adhesive strength after a certain time.
-If adhesion weakens, it is necessary to renew the adhesive surface.
-Many fur manufacturers offer adhesives and adhesive transfer films.
-These can be applied to the adhesive surface according to the instructions for use.
+After the tour, the skins should be dried at room temperature if possible (not in the oven and not on the heater!).
+Then store them in a bag with the adhesive surface protected.
+A separating net or cover film is recommended to protect the adhesive surface.
+This also protects it from drying out.
+Adhesive skins unfortunately lose their adhesive strength after a certain time.
+If adhesion decreases, it is necessary to renew the adhesive surface.
+Many fur manufacturers offer adhesives and adhesive transfer foils.
+These can be applied to the adhesive surface in accordance with the instructions for use.

 It is the heart of your safety equipment.
 Carrying an avalanche transceiver should be mandatory when touring in the backcountry; it can save not only your life, but also the lives of others in the event of an avalanche.
 For proper maintenance, the batteries should be removed over the summer (because they can leak).
 Then, for the new season, new, unused batteries should also be installed.
 And, of course, before you go on a tour, turn on the device to make sure it is still working properly.

 The shovel and probe have a maximum service life specified by the manufacturer.
 They should be checked regularly, but especially at the start of the winter season.